 BMedSc(Hons) in Neuroscience and Physiology - HUB4040W

 This Honours program is run between Cell Biology and the Neuroscience Institute

 For up to date information please consult the following webpage.

 MSc and PhD Programmes

-MSc (Med) in Cell Biology or in Neuroscience
+MSc (Med) in Cell Biology

-PhD (Med) in Cell Biology or in Neuroscience
+PhD (Med) in Cell Biology

 MSc and PhD Programmes are by dissertation only and students need to be accepted by a potential supervisor in the Division.
 The Division of Cell Biology has a very active Postgraduate programme.
 The students are supervised by senior researchers in the Division and the topics for postgraduate research cover a wide range of fields (see Research).
 Students participate in a regular programme of seminars and journal clubs.
 An MSc is typically completed within two years but students may upgrade to a PhD in their second year if good progress in their research project has been made and if their supervisor supports their request.
 A PhD is typically completed in three or four years.